didierVincent/project-4/README.md

 - Introduce other types of fatigue relevant for injury prevention, such as joint fatigue and CNS fatigue.
 - Add images/icons for different workouts

-### Technical
+### Technical Additions

 - Refactor for more client-side routing/rendering for responsiveness.
-- Refactor state management and reduce unnecessary AJAX requests for responsiveness
+- Refactor state management and reduce unnecessary AJAX requests for responsiveness.
+- Refactor CSS to make it responsive on all devices